Cheap Internet for Seniors

 » Related Reading: 2024 Spectrum Internet Review

-Unlike every other provider on this list, Spectrum doesn’t charge rental fees for equipment, though most of the plans still come with a $30 activation fee.
+Unlike every other provider on this list, Spectrum doesn’t charge rental fees for equipment.
+Most of the plans still come with a $30 activation fee.
 In general, Spectrum’s prices and fees were pretty reasonable, especially compared to all the fees tacked on by AT&T. Even if you ignore the equipment fees, Spectrum’s 300 Mbps plan is still at least $5 cheaper per month than the comparable plan from AT&T.

 Speed and Reliability

 We opted for the 500 Mbps plan.
-Like Xfinity, we didn’t receive anywhere near these advertised speeds during our testing experience.
+Like with Xfinity, we didn’t receive anywhere near the advertised speeds during our testing.
 On average, we recorded a download speed of 243 Mbps, about half of the advertised speed for our plan.
-It was still more than enough to stream, surf the web, game, and connect several devices, but we would have liked to see speeds closer to what was advertised.
-Fortunately, we didn’t experience any outages during our test, so we can say that Spectrum offers reliable service.
+It was still enough to stream, surf the web, game, and connect several devices, but we would have liked to see speeds closer to what was advertised.
+Fortunately, we didn’t experience any outages during our test, so we can say Spectrum offers reliable service.

 Service Area

-Spectrum offers the largest coverage area of any provider on this list, though Xfinity comes in a close second.
-Spectrum is available in 42 states, with substantial coverage in states like South Carolina, North Carolina, and Michigan.
+Spectrum offers the largest coverage area of any provider on this list, but Xfinity comes in a close second.
+Spectrum is available in 42 states, with substantial coverage in South Carolina, North Carolina, and Michigan.
 It offers both cable and fiber in many areas.
-While it has fiber internet in far more locations than Xfinity, Spectrum’s fiber network is small compared to AT&T’s network.
+The company has fiber internet in far more locations than Xfinity, but Spectrum’s fiber network is small compared to AT&T’s network.

 -